An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Prerequisites

 \section{Prerequisites}

-In this section we introduce the basic notions we need in the paper, starting by specifying the notations used.
+In this section we introduce the basic notions we will use throughout the paper, starting with the notations used.
 Then, we briefly introduce the Gabidulin codes and their twisted version, and finally the GPT cryptosystem.